1996–97 FA Cup: Final

 The 1997 FA Cup Final took place on 17 May 1997 at Wembley Stadium.
 Chelsea were attempting to win the FA Cup for the first time in 27 years, while Middlesbrough were contesting their first ever FA Cup final, having only just competed in their first ever League Cup final one month earlier.
 Chelsea took to the field on the back of something of a renaissance under Dutch manager Ruud Gullit, having recorded their best league finish for a decade.
-Middlesbrough, on the other hand, began the final having been relegated from the Premiership and had also been losing finalists in the League Cup.
+Middlesbrough, on the other hand, began the final having been relegated from the Premier League and had also been losing finalists in the League Cup.

 Chelsea beat Middlesbrough 2–0, with Roberto Di Matteo scoring the fastest goal in FA Cup Final history, 43 seconds after kick-off.
 This beat Jackie Milburn's record from the 1955 FA Cup Final, who scored after 45 seconds.
 Di Matteo's record was then beaten in 2009 (coincidentally against Chelsea) by Everton's Louis Saha (27.9 seconds).
 Eddie Newton scored the Blues' second goal in the 83rd minute to clinch the match and give Chelsea their first major trophy in 26 years.